cas397/RepData_PeerAssessment1/Reproducible Research Assignment 1 Final.md

 notNA <- !is.na(activityComplete$steps)
 activity <- activityComplete[notNA, ]
 ```

-## What is mean total number of steps taken per day?

 The next step is to find the total number of steps in a day and find the mean and median of the total number of steps per day, as done by the code below.
 ``` {r, total steps}